-I created this PowerPoint because I needed a way to explicitly demonstrate these concepts in an engaging and fun way.
-This PowerPoint is animated, has sound, questions to generate mathematical thinking and partner sharing.
-But most importantly, it integrates a hands-on learning approach with manipulatives.
+I created this PowerPoint because I needed a way to demonstrate these concepts in an engaging and fun way.
+I also wanted to make multiplication VISUAL.
+This PowerPoint is animated, has sound effects, questions to generate mathematical thinking and partner sharing.
+But most importantly, it integrates a hands-on learning approach with manipulatives while making math visual.

-Once I introduce the concept of equal groups it’s time to practice with some hands-on math.
-I’m a big believer that children need to work on a concrete level of mathematics before even attempting to understand the symbols and numbers that are attached to abstract reasoning.
+Once I introduce the concept of equal groups, it’s time to practice with some hands-on math.
+I’m a big believer that children need to work on a concrete level of mathematics before even attempting to understand the symbols and numbers attached to abstract reasoning.
 In the PowerPoint, there are specific slides that engage the students with hands-on math.

 Hands-on Time for Learning Multiplication

 I instructed the students to take out 12 tiles.
 I demonstrated how to put them into equal groups of 6.
 Then I had them practice putting the same 12 tiles into groups of 4, then 3, and 2.
-Each student had a dry erase marker to draw the circles on their desk around the groups so they could visually see the groups.
+Each student had a dry erase marker to draw the circles on their desk around the groups to see the groups visually.

-From there we practiced using the vocabulary: 3 groups of 4, 6 groups of 2, 4 groups of 3, etc. When I could determine that the majority of the class understood equal groups, we practiced with a printable I created to go along with the PowerPoint.Students drew a model for a particular multiplication sentence using equal groups.
+We practiced using the vocabulary: 3 groups of 4, 6 groups of 2, 4 groups of 3, etc. When I could determine that most of the class understood equal groups, we practiced with a printable I created to go along with the PowerPoint.Students drew a model for a particular multiplication sentence using equal groups.
 Then, they answered questions about their model.
 Click To Tweet

 Repeated Addition is linked to Equal groups and Skip Counting

-I’ve thought long and hard about this and I would say do NOT teach multiplication as repeated addition.
+I’ve thought long and hard about this, and I would say do NOT teach multiplication as repeated addition.
 Why?
 Because this idea of repeated addition does not work when multiplying fractions or decimals.
 Instead, you can explain to students that every time you’re adding another addend, you’re doubling, then tripling, then quadrupling, etc., the first factor.
-Thinking in terms of 2 times as much, 3 times as much, 4 times as much, etc., is reasoning multiplicatively, not additively.
+Thinking about 2 times as much, 3 times as much, 4 times as much, etc., is reasoning multiplicatively, not additively.
 And that’s what we want students to understand about multiplication!

 So I posed a problem for them: Looking at the equal groups on your desk, how could you quickly find the total without skip counting?
 Eventually, we talked about how we could just add each group together (3 + 3 + 3 + 3 = 12).
 What is the purpose of this?
 It’s to get kids to see multiplication from many perspectives: what it is and what it isn’t.

-For example, if you had 3 groups of 2 and 1 group of 3, would that be multiplication?
-Some would say yes and some would say no. No, because the groups aren’t equal.
+For example, would that be multiplication if you had 3 groups of 2 and 1 group of 3?
+Some would say yes, and some would say no. No, because the groups aren’t equal.
 Yes, because you can multiply the equal groups and then add the unequal group.
-The point is, addition is related to multiplication and the students need to know that!
+The point is, addition is related to multiplication, and the students need to know that!

 How to Use Arrays to Teach Multiplication

-I looked for other students who also used equal groups but put the groups in a different way to go up to the board to copy their solution.
+I looked for other students who also used equal groups but put the groups differently to go up to the board to copy their solution.
 Finally, if any of the students lined up their tiles in an array, I would have that student go up and copy it, too!

 The other students had to listen because they knew I would use the Math Talk prompts